nghin/vacsf.org.test/pages/bible-study/Meditations/Grieve-Holy-Spirit.md

 In human relationship, one party grieves another is just a fact of life.
 Even the apostle Paul admits that the good things he wanted to do, he didn't, but instead he did the bad things that he didn't want to do.
 Do we expect to do better with the Holy Spirit?

 Jesus assuaged His disciples in the verse above by showing them the extent of God's forgiveness.
-If he expected Peter to forgive seventy times seven, wouldn't He be able to forgive 7 hundred million times seven?
+If he expected Peter to forgive seventy times seven, wouldn't He be able to forgive seven hundred million times seven?
 That was exactly what He did, ahead of time for all the sins of mankind since the beginning of time and to the end of the ages.

 And if he did so for the entire human race, how about me?
 Will he be able to forgive me for grieving His heart?
 Of course, because if I don't believe so I must be saying Jesus lied.
 But God cannot lie, and His promise will forever be true.